valschr/Gitamic/README.md

 ];
 ```

-You will need to publish this config file to your site in order to make that change:
+You will need to publish this config file to your site in order to make that change (this should already be done as part
+of the add-on's installation):

 ```bash
 php artisan vendor:publish --provider=SimonHamp\\Gitamic\\ServiceProvider
 ```

+Or you can edit it in the `Gitamic` > `Settings` screen!

 #### Statamic Pro
 Gitamic **does not** require Statamic Pro, nor [Statamic's Git Integration](https://statamic.dev/git-integration) to be